StefanRadu-ITSERVER/website/docs/javascript/typescript/restparamters.md

 # Rest parameters

-Let's look how to implement the rest parameters.
+Let's look at how to implement rest parameters. :eyes:

 If you are familiar with C#, then it is similar to `params`.